mperignon/2016-02-04-Flagstaff/lessons/sqlite/09-create.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Write statements that creates tables.
+> *   Write statements that create tables.
 > *   Write statements to insert, modify, and delete records.

-So far we have only looked at how to get information out of a database, both because that is more frequent than adding information, and because most other operations only make sense once queries are understood.
+So far we have only looked at how to get information out of a database, both because it's the operation you'll do most frequenlty and because most other operations only make sense once queries are understood.
 If we want to create and modify data,